 He did not live in the house and had no business there.
 A warrant was issued.

 5th September -

 Defendant was drunk and as he could not obtain a supply of drink smashed the panel of the door in.
 Fined 21s or 1 months hard labour.

 26th September -

 William Moore and Cuthbert Taylor, both Skelton Miners, were convicted for being drunk and riotous in the street.
 Offence committed at the township of Skelton on 16 September 1871.

 REFUSED TO LEAVE AND ASSAULTED INNKEEPER.

-Joseph Richardson, a sinker of Skelton, was convicted for being quarrelsome on the licensed premises of Noah House, Royal George, and refusing to leave when asked.
+Joseph Richardson, a Sinker of Skelton, was convicted for being quarrelsome on the licensed premises of Noah House, Royal George, and refusing to leave when asked.
 Then assaulting the said Noah House.

 HALF A SOVEREIGN THAT WAS NOT.

-John Harnby, a police constable of Skelton and Noah House, innkeeper at the Royal George, were given notice to appear at the next Quarter Sessions to prefer a bill of indictment
+John Harnby, a Police Constable of Skelton and Noah House, Innkeeper at the Royal George, were given notice to appear at the next Quarter Sessions to prefer a bill of indictment

 against James Morne and Thomas Burke for knowingly tendering a counterfeit coin resembling a half sovereign.
 Outcome not presently known.

 It was said she lived "half in the street, half in an out-house and half in somebody else's house".

 He threw a piece of wood at her and she threw it back.
 Defendant said he was agitated and had no thought of hitting complainant.
+Fined 8s 6d.

 13th November -

-Summary conviction of Thomas Wilkinson of Skelton labourer for being drunk and riotous in the street.
+Summary conviction of Thomas Wilkinson of Skelton Labourer for being drunk and riotous in the street.
 Offence committed at the township of Skelton.